thipages/layout-m/README.md

  `layout-m` is a custom element for grouping `template` instances
  - to layout them
- - to be part of its parent layout with `level-up` attribute
+ - to let its children to be part of its parent layout with `level-up` attribute

 Templates follow the rules from [@titsoft/dry-html](https://github.com/thipages/dry-html)